 1. ROD – Rhythm of the Day

 Choose one pattern per day to practice as a warm up while students enter the classroom.
 With the rhythm displayed on the board, the teacher calls out the rhythm syllables & students echo.
-Each time the teacher calls out the rhythm, he/she should change the inflection.
+Each time the teacher calls out the rhythm, he/she should change the inflection of their voice.
 Get silly with it.
 This can be a really fun way to practice and focus attention.

 2. Call & Respsonse